mhagiwara/mhagiwara.github.io/content/index.md

 ## News

+- **Jan.
+2025**: 🎉 Exciting news!
+Our paper on [NatureLM-audio](https://arxiv.org/abs/2411.07186), the first large audio-language model for understanding animal sounds, has been accepted at ICLR 2025! 🐦🔊
 - **Nov.
 2024**: We announced [NatureLM-audio](https://arxiv.org/abs/2411.07186), the first large audio-language model tailored for understanding animal sounds.
 I'm proud to be work as one of the lead researchers for this project.
 - **July 2024**: I gave an invited talk titled ["Intro to Animal Language Processing"](https://nlp-colloquium-jp.github.io/schedule/2024-07-17_masato-hagiwara/) at NLP Colloquium (a Japanese online NLP workshop).
 - **Mar.
 2024**: Our paper ([Project MOSLA](https://arxiv.org/abs/2403.17314)) was accepted at LREC-COLING 2024 and nominated as one of the Best Paper Candidates!